Security-Onion-Solutions/securityonion-docs/ssh.rst

 Hardening
 ---------

 Some organizations require the removal of certain ciphers and algorithms from sshd.
-Starting in Security Onion 2.3.40, Setup will automatically do this for you by running ``so-ssh-harden``.
+Setup will automatically do this for you by running ``so-ssh-harden``.
 Alternatively, you can manually run ``so-ssh-harden`` or manually modify your ``sshd_config`` as follows:

 ::